-Not only since the General Data Protection Regulation (GDPR) came into effect in May 2018, so-called cookie banners on websites have become the norm.
-When a user visits a website for the first time, a banner or pop-up window will appear, usually at the bottom of the page, informing the user about the processing of personal data
+Ever since the General Data Protection Regulation (GDPR) came into effect in May 2018, so-called cookie banners on websites have become the norm.
+When a user visits a website for the first time, a banner or pop-up window will appear, usually at the bottom of the page informing the user about the processing of personal data.

-What is it all about?
+But what is this all about?
 A cookie is basically nothing more than a small text file in which information is stored.
 This allows a web server to recognize a user.
-According to the GDPR, the question now arises: setting cookies without informing the user - is that even possible?
+Keeping the GDPR in mind, the question now arises: setting cookies without informing the user - is that even possible?
 The answer is: yes and no. No consent is required for cookies that are necessary for the technical operation of a website (e.g. the shopping cart cookie).

-According to recital 30 GDPR website operators require for the use of certain web technologies such as cookies, tracking and retargeting pixels the consent of their users.
-At this point should be noted that the GDPR is not limited to cookies, but includes all technologies that process personal data in any way.
+According to recital 30 GDPR, website operators require the consent of their users for the use of certain web technologies such as cookies, tracking and retargeting pixels.
+It should be noted that the GDPR is not limited to cookies, but includes all technologies that process personal data in any way.
 The name cookie banner is therefore misleading.
 A simple ,to implement the GDPR requirements completely privacy-compliant on a website.
 Learn more Privacy Banner).

-The GDPR has extraterritorial character, which means it applies not only to websites and blogs within the EU, but also to all those websites used by EU visitors.
+Most certainly.
+The GDPR has extraterritorial character, meaning that it does not apply only to websites and blogs within the EU, but also to all the websites used by EU visitors- meaning every website worldwide.

 7 criteria for a GDPR-compliant consent